swarbrick85/cfaprotein/README.md

 # Cfaprotein

 This gem will take information from a public website regarding protein content of Chick Fil A items, as well as information regarding calories and other nutritional information that is pertinent to people that work out.
+With that information, it will perform 3 basic functions.
+1. list selected nutritional information about individual menu items that have at least 1g protein in them.
+2. sort menu items in ascending or descending order according to any available attribute chosen by the user.
+3. find items within a range given by the user for an attribute chosen by the user.

 ## Installation